-If you are trying to make balloon animals then the best way to inflate a twisting balloon is to use a balloon pump.
+If you are trying to make balloon animals, the best way to inflate a twisting balloon is to use a balloon pump.
 Balloon pumps come either as a hand pump or as a floor pump.
 The hand pumps are great for kids or entertainers who are just starting to make balloon animals.
-You can buy cheap balloon hand pumps at the local retail store, but these are single action hand pump.
+You can buy cheap balloon hand pumps at the local retail store, but these are single-action hand pumps.
 Meaning they only inflate the balloon in one direction for each stoke.
 This takes longer to inflate a twisting balloon.
-Balloon entertainers typically use a dual action hand pump, which allows the balloon to be inflated on each upward and downward stroke of the hand pump.
-The faster you can inflate a balloon in theory the more balloon animals you can make with less the effort.
+Balloon entertainers typically use a dual-action hand pump, which allows the balloon to be inflated on each upward and downward stroke of the hand pump.
+In theory, the faster you can inflate a balloon, the more balloon animals you can make with less effort.

-Floor pumps are larger pumps and typically can inflate a twisting balloon to its full length in one stroke.
-Floor pumps are mainly used by professional balloon entertainers and allows them to inflate many more balloons quicker and easier then the little balloon hand pumps.
+Floor pumps are larger pumps that can inflate a twisting balloon to its full length in one stroke.
+Floor pumps are mainly used by professional balloon entertainers and allow them to inflate many more balloons quicker and easier than the little balloon hand pumps.
 The airflow generated by the floor pump is stronger and can inflate any size balloon.
 This allows the balloon entertainer more versatility than the simple hand pump.

 - How many balloons do I need to inflate in an hour?

 - How long are my balloon jobs?